nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Spine Security Proxy errors ###

-When the spine security proxy cannot or will not process a request then the follwoing errors **MUST** be used to return debug details.
+When the Spine Security Proxy cannot or will not process a request then the following errors **MUST** be used to return debug details.

 #### Example 7.
 Bad Request #####